PDF VIEWER COMPARISON

 What to Look for in a PDF Viewer for Construction Drawings

-If you're evaluating PDF viewers for AEC work, five things matter more than the marketing page suggests.
+If you're evaluating PDF viewers for architecture, engineering and construction work, five things matter more than the marketing page suggests.
 Test each tool against all five before deciding.

 1